How to Install T Nuts (3 Easy Methods + Pro Tips)

 • Flush with Surface: Installed T-nuts sit flush with the surface of the workpiece.
 They create a clean appearance reducing the risk of injury.

-T-nuts installed in plywood - flush with the surface
+T nuts installed flush in plywood surface

 What is the difference between a T-nut and Threaded Insert?